-The European Charter for Regional or Minority Languages (1992) as an important convention for the protection and promotion of the linguistic rights foresees the unalienable right of the person to use his or her regional or minority language u his or her affairs with administrative and judicial authorities.19 The States are obliged, in respect of those judicial districts in which the number of residents using the regional or minority languages, to provide that the criminal proceedings, civil proceedings and proceedings before courts concerning administrative matters are conducted in regional or minority languages.
-Alternatively, the persons concerned shall be granted the right in legal proceedings to use their regional or minority language without any additional expenses, while the courts must consider submissions as admissible if submitted by the persons concerned with the legal proceedings in the relevant regional or minority language.
+The European Charter for Regional or Minority Languages (1992) as an important convention for the protection and promotion of the linguistic rights foresees the unalienable right of the person to use his or her regional or minority language u his or her affairs with administrative and judicial authorities.
+19 The States are obliged, in respect of those judicial districts in which the number of residents using the regional or minority languages, to provide that the criminal proceedings, civil proceedings and proceedings before courts concerning administrative matters are conducted in regional or minority languages.
+Alternatively, the persons concerned shall be granted the right in legal proceedings to use their regional or minority language without any additional expenses, while the courts must consider submissions as admissible if submitted by the persons concerned in his or her language, as well to produce documents connected with the legal proceedings in the relevant regional or minority language.